3D projection

-A 3D projection (or graphical projection) is a design technique used to display a three-dimensional (3D) object on a two-dimensional (2D) surface.
+A 3D projection (or graphical projection) is a design technique used to display a three-dimensional object (3D object) on a two-dimensional plane.
 These projections rely on visual perspective and aspect analysis to project a complex object for viewing capability on a simpler plane.

 3D projections use the primary qualities of an object's basic shape to create a map of points, that are then connected to one another to create a visual element.
 The result is a graphic that contains conceptual properties to interpret the figure or image as not actually flat (2D), but rather, as a solid object (3D) being viewed on a 2D display.

 3D objects are largely displayed on two-dimensional mediums (such as paper and computer monitors).
 As such, graphical projections are a commonly used design element; notably, in engineering drawing, drafting, and computer graphics.
 Projections can be calculated through employment of mathematical analysis and formulae, or by using various geometric and optical techniques.